MiguelFranken/melodii/Documentation/development/DEVELOPMENT.md

 Do not forget to register your new controller in [Frontend/src/app/generator/library/controllers/index.ts](../../Frontend/src/app/generator/library/controllers/index.ts), or it will not be initialized!

 ## Testing with the Client
-For testing we have the terminal-based [OSC-Client](Documentation/CLIENT.md).
-The client is based on the udp-protocoll and can send any osc-message to any osc-server.
-The user can change the osc-path or osc-arguments aswell as the communication properties.
-There are also preconfigurations for sending a note, a whole bunch of notes as a little song or starting a drum-loop.
+For testing the [OSC Client](Documentation/CLIENT.md) CLI can be used.
+The CLI helps you to send any OSC messages to any OSC server via UDP.
+The user can change the OSC path, specify OSC arguments or configure other communication properties.
+There are also preconfigurations for sending notes, a whole bunch of notes as a little song and the possibility to send a drum loop.
-The proper documentation is found in the Documentation/[CLIENT.md](Documentation/CLIENT.md)-file.
+More information on how to use the CLI can be found in the proper CLI documentation in [CLIENT.md](Documentation/CLIENT.md).

 ## Documentation Generation
 The API documentation can be found at [API.md](Documentation/API.md).
 It is generated automatically from the doc comments with a custom annotation syntax.